oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 * `bootstrap_servers` - Kafka bootstrap.
 Equivalent of bootstrap.servers configuration property in Kafka: list of KafkaBootstrapServer objects specified by host/port.
 Used for establishing the initial connection to the Kafka cluster.
 Example: `"server1.example.com:9092,server2.example.com:9092"`
 	* `host` - The name or address of a host.
 	* `port` - The port of an endpoint usually specified for a connection.
-	* `private_ip` - Deprecated: this field will be removed in future versions.
-Either specify the private IP in the connectionString or host  field, or make sure the host name is resolvable in the target VCN.
+	* `private_ip` - This property is not available when creating connections.
+For existing deprecated connections having this value set, the value cannot be updated; set it to empty.

-		The private IP address of the connection's endpoint in the customer's VCN, typically a database endpoint or a big data endpoint (e.g. Kafka bootstrap server).
-In case the privateIp is provided, the subnetId must also be provided.
-In case the privateIp (and the subnetId) is not provided it is assumed the datasource is publicly accessible.
-In case the connection is accessible only privately, the lack of privateIp will result in not being able to access the connection.
+	    For deprecated connections created with this field in the past, either the private IP had to be specified in the connectionString or host field, or the host name had to be resolvable in the target VCN.
 * `catalog` - Represents the catalog of given type used in an Iceberg connection.
 	* `branch` - The active branch of the Nessie catalog from which Iceberg reads and writes table metadata.
 	* `catalog_type` - The catalog type.
 	* `client_id` - The OAuth client ID used for authentication.
-	* `client_secret_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password Oracle GoldenGate uses to connect to Snowflake platform.
+	* `client_secret_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password Oracle GoldenGate uses to connect to Polaris.
 	* `glue_id` - The AWS Glue Catalog ID where Iceberg tables are registered.
 	* `name` - The catalog name within Polaris where Iceberg tables are registered.
 	* `principal_role` - The Snowflake role used to access Polaris.